 A: Yes, we offer military and first responders 10% off their purchase as a thank you for your service!
-Please contact us at firstname.lastname@example.org to learn more.
+Please contact us at email@example.com to receive a unique promo code to use towards your purchase.
 This discount cannot be combined with any other offers or promos.

 Q: CAN I PICK UP MY ROOF TOP TENT IN BEND, OR?

 A: Yes, you can pick up your roof top tent at our Bend, OR office.
 Our address is: 20495 Murray Road, Suite 120 Bend, OR 97701.
 Please call our office to schedule your pickup and install day/time before you arrive, our phone number is 541-306-3812.